infobloxopen/atlas-app-toolkit/auth/README.md

 ### `WithCallback`

-The `WithCallback` option allows for application-specific authorization behavior.
-Although the toolkit offers a robust set of authorization options, you might need specialized, non-generalizable authorization logic to satisfy your access control requirements.
-Enter the `WithCallback` option.
+This option allows for application-specific authorization behavior.
+The toolkit offers a robust set of authorization options, but you might need specialized, non-generalizable authorization logic to satisfy your access control requirements.

 To use the `WithCallback` option, you must be somewhat familiar with the API for Themis, which is defined [here](https://github.com/infobloxopen/themis/blob/master/proto/service.proto).